Positive surface group representations in PO(p,q): Higher rank Teichm uller theory for

-As both quantities converge to the corresponding quantities for the representation $\rho_0$, we deduce that $\left|\frac{\lambda_{k}}{\lambda_{k+1}}(\g_{\r_0})\right|>1$.
+As both quantities converge to the corresponding quantities for the representation $\rho_0$, we deduce that $\left|\frac{\lambda_{k}}{\lambda_{k+1}}({\r_0}(\g))\right|>1$.

-Since every $\r_n$ is $k$--positively ratioed for $k=1,\ldots,p-1$ (Theorem \ref{thm.pos ratioed}) we can apply Theorem \ref{thm.pos ratio limit} and deduce that $\r_0$ admits an equivariant, transverse, continuous, dynamics preserving boundary map
+Since every $\r_n$ is $k$--positively ratioed for $k=1,\ldots,p-1$ (Theorem~\ref{thm.intro-positive}) we can apply Theorem~\ref{thm.pos ratio limit} and deduce that $\r_0$ admits an equivariant, transverse, continuous, dynamics preserving boundary map

-It follows from Corollary \ref{lem.deform positive tuples} that such boundary map is furthermore $\Theta$-positive, a result that will be useful in the final step of the proof.
-Indeed since $\xi_{\r_0}$ is dynamics preserving, we have $\xi_{\r_n}(\g_+)\to \xi_{\r_0}(\g_+)$ for every attractive fixed point $\g_+\in\dg$ of $\g\in \G\backslash\{e\}$.
-The same argument as in the proof of Proposition \ref{cor.positive clopen under Anosov} gives that the restriction of $\xi_{\rho_0}$ to the set of fixed points of elements in $\G\backslash\{e\}$ is a positive map, and thus Corollary \ref{cor.pos tuples} implies that $\xi_{\rho_0}$ is positive.
+It follows from Corollary~\ref{lem.deform positive tuples} that such boundary map is furthermore $\Theta$-positive.
+Indeed since $\xi_{\r_0}$ is dynamics preserving, we have $\xi_{\r_n}(\g_+)\to \xi_{\r_0}(\g_+)$ for every attracting fixed point $\g_+\in\dg$ of $\g\in \G\backslash\{e\}$.
+The same argument as in the proof of Proposition~\ref{cor.positive clopen under Anosov} gives that the restriction of $\xi_{\rho_0}$ to the set of fixed points of elements in $\G\backslash\{e\}$ is a $\T$-positive map, and thus Corollary~\ref{cor.pos tuples} implies that $\xi_{\rho_0}$ is $\T$-positive. \end{proof} Second, we show that this is enough to guarantee that the limiting representation is Anosov: for this we introduce a new way to use the $\T$-positive boundary map to read eigenvalue gaps for the representation $\rho_0$. \begin{prop} A representation $\rho$ admitting equivariant, continuous, $\Theta$-positive, dynamics preserving boundary maps $\xi_{\r}$ is $\Theta$-positive Anosov. \end{prop} \begin{proof} Since $\Theta$-positve boundary maps are by definition transverse, it remains to show the third condition in our definition of Anosov representations, namely that for a sequence $\g_n\in \G$ with $|\g_n|_{\infty}\to\infty$ it holds: